Official UK Government Partner

 • Requiring video interviews of all employees prior to recruitment.

-• Requiring references, which include explicit reference to suitability to work with vulnerable adults, from all administrative and management recruitment cycles.
+• Requiring references, which include explicit reference to suitability to work with children, from all administrative and management recruitment cycles.
 For tutors, who sometimes do not have explicit working experience, a history of working with young people in a supervised setting is required.

-• Requiring DBS checks and suitability checks on all employees prior to recruitment.
+• Requiring DBS checks (minimum Enhanced) and suitability checks on all employees prior to recruitment.

 • Yearly mandatory updates in training on safeguarding, in addition to regular training on topics such as online safety.